Naples Gay Travel

 To be in the center of the action, I recommend staying near the Dante metro stop in San Lorenzo.
 Here is where you can blissfully wander the quaint historic streets.

-If you prefer to stay on the most well-lit main drag of the city, Hotels along Via Toledo are a great bet.
+Hotels along Via Toledo are a great bet if you prefer to stay on the most well-lit main drag of the city.
 The area near the Toledo metro stop is comfortable with restaurants and shopping only steps away.

 If you’re checking out flights to Naples, I suggest comparing airlines with Skyscanner.
 They have an awesome interface and make it super easy to optimize your route.
 Plus, they offer flexible ticket options in light of the pandemic.